The 65-year-old admits that the Three Lions may face a tough route to qualify for World Cup 2014, but insists winning their group is still feasible

 The Three Lions are currently second in Group H after a 1-1 draw with Montenegro in Podgorica on Tuesday, two points adrift of the table-toppers with four matches to play.

-And with time running out for his side reach the summit of the standings, the 65-year-old tactician has admitted to the prospect of facing a difficult head-to-head test in November to secure a place in international football's elite competition.
+And with time running out for his side reach the summit of the standings, the 65-year-old has admitted he is eager for a good result in the reverse fixture in November in order to avoid the lottery of the play-offs.